-After the first Spanish conquistadors, the Franciscan friars arrived in the country and they brought with them new religious beliefs.
-Specifically, in the convent San Francisco in Leon in 1742 these friars began to pray with people the novena and to distribute sweets and little gifts to the prayers, but some time later, there was too many people at the convent and the friars had to ask them to go home for praying to the virgin.
+After the first Spanish conquistadors, the Franciscan friars arrived in the country with new religious beliefs.
+Specifically in the convent San Francisco, Leon, in 1742 these friars began to pray with people the novena and to distribute sweets and little gifts to the prayer people, but some time later there were too many people at the convent and the friars solved it by asking them to go home for praying to the virgin.
 Since then, the house-to-house prayers known today as “La purísima” started.
-Nevertheless, some documents and historians assure that by 1675 the Purísima was already celebrated in the fortress of the immaculate conception in El Castillo, Rio San Juan.
+Nevertheless, some documents and historians assure that by 1675 the Purísima was already celebrated in the fortress of the Immaculate Conception in El Castillo, Rio San Juan.

-During the Purísima the hosts go outside the house to explode “triquitracas”, “cargacerradas”, rockets, fireworks or any type of gunpowder.
+During the “Purísima”, hosts go outside to explode “triquitracas”, “cargacerradas”, rockets, fireworks or any type of gunpowder.
 These are small bombs that are used to further encourage the celebration.
-While the guests sing, the “Gorra” or toast takes place.
-It is not a common toast, but the host distributes traditional Purisima gifts to its guests, including national cajetas (toffees), gofios, whistles and other things.
+While everybody is singing, the “Gorra” or toast takes place.
+It is not a common toast, but the host distributes traditional Purisima gifts to the guests, including national cajetas (toffees), gofios, whistles and other things.
 Currently it is common to receive sugar cane, fruits, toys, even Nacatamal and other national foods or desserts.
 The variety of gifts has grown so much that nowadays you receive candies, plastic rags, glasses, handbags, wooden musical instruments such as maracas, matracas, whistles and many other things.

-This tradition has transcended borders, in countries like Costa Rica and USA, where there is a large Nicaraguan community, hundreds of Nicaraguans continue the tradition.
-This tradition is so important that even many national companies, transnationals companies and even government institutions celebrate the Purísima on December.
-In spite of being constitutionally lay, the government also celebrates the Purísima through the different ministries making majestic altars in the well-known Bolivar avenue in Managua, where the earthquake of 1972 caused more damage.
-This has been done over the last few years and has become a small tradition.
+This tradition has transcended borders.
+In countries like Costa Rica and the USA, where there is a large Nicaraguan community, hundreds of Nicaraguans continue the tradition.
+It is so important that many national and international companies, even government institutions, celebrate the Purísima on December.